PostHog/posthog.com/contents/blog/startup-data-stack.md

 ## The Series A data stack

-Series A is where data begins to get serious, and by serious, I mean the startup makes someone responsible for owning the data stack.
-This person is often a head of data, data engineer, or backend engineer focused on data.
-They see their goal as empowering engineers with data to evaluate the success of what they build.
+Series A is where data begins to get serious.
+By serious, I mean (1) you need someone who is responsible for the data stack – normally a head of data, data engineer, or a backend engineer – and (2) accuracy becomes important.

+Whomever gets the thankless task will see their goal as empowering engineers with data to evaluate the success of what they build.
 To do this, they implement the so-called "modern data stack" which contains four tools:

 1. A data warehouse to store all the data and act as a single source of truth.
 Options include Snowflake, BigQuery, and RedShift.